 Today, I am reviewing the first of my recent SMWS purchases – a 14 year old rum from distillery number R6 and from cask 1.
 R6 is from Foursquare in Barbados.
 Thank you Richard Seale at Foursquare for confirming this with me, although he was unsure if it is a pot sill or blend.
-Having tasted it myself (see below), I believe it is a blend of pot and column still rums.
+Having tasted it myself (see below), I believe it is a pot still rum.
 It has been entirely aged in Scotland.

 The SMWS bottles are quite distinctive, presented in a traditional dark ‘bottle’ green colour, with an unusual shape.
 The labelling is interesting as SMWS have their own extremely unique way of describing their spirits, which is quite flowery and obscure.
 As they do not present a spirit as being from a distillery, that info is absent as is the types of still, but what is present is the date of distillation (31 October 2002), the type of cask (refill barrel), region (Barbados), number of bottles (210) and ABV, which is 57.3%.

 This rum presents itself as a natural and uncoloured pale amber colour.
 There are fine legs with medium tears that drop down the glass at a medium pace.

 Without adding water, the nose is extremely overpowering and alcoholic.
 I am used to nosing high ABV rums, yet this literally took my breath away.
 Even with time in the glass, it was still too strong to inhale deeply.
 But eventually after some time in the glass, whilst inhaling gently, the nose developed to present some bitter plum pot still aromas coupled with a hint of anise.
 It could almost be a Scotch whisky at this point!